 What is a risk manager?

-A corporate risk manager is involved in many aspects of the business.
-The risk manager position should always be an executive role in the organization.
 In some companies, risk management is elevated to the C Suite with the chief risk officer (CRO) role.
 Where the risk manager falls within the enterprise’s hierarchy is often an indication of the organization’s risk appetite or willingness to assume certain risks.

 In simple terms, the role of a risk manager is to understand everything that could go wrong and what the consequences or impact on the business would be if it did go wrong.
 The “what could go wrong” scenarios are the threats.
 The “consequences or impact” of a threat is referred to as criticality.